JnyJny/busylight/docs/devices/kuando.md

 ## Kuando BusyLight

-The [Kuando BusyLight][0] line of products consists of the Busylight UC Alpha and the BusyLight US Omega.
+The [Kuando BusyLight][0] line of products consists of the Busylight UC Alpha and the BusyLight UC Omega.
 For development, I tested with the Omega model.
 I have no reason to believe that the Alpha varies in any significant way with respect to it's software configuration.